raphendyr/django-settingsdict/README.rst

 Helper resolves variables when requested for the first time and caches the value for faster lookup next time.
 Variables that are not in :code:`required` or :code:`defaults` raise :code:`AttributeError`.
-If you like to clear the cache, you can use :code:`_clear_cached()`, though there shouldn't be need for that as the helper automatically does it if the setting changes.
+If you like to clear the cache, you can use :code:`_clear_cached()`.

+Using ``migrate``, you can configure list of migration actions.
+Parameter takes a list of tuples, where first field is the new setting name, second is the old name outside of the dictionary and optional third is callable.
+The callable has format ``migrate_script(old_value: Any, current_dictionary: dict) -> Any``, where ``current_dictionary`` contains all values read so far.

 Design is based on class done in `Django REST framework <https://github.com/tomchristie/django-rest-framework>`_.